Dr Nikos Paltalidis, BA, MSc, PhD, PGCAP, FHEA

-- Economics & Finance Faculty
+- Economics & Finance Department

 - Quantitative Research in Financial Economics

-- Macroeconomics and Monetary Economics: Monetary Theory and Policy; Fiscal Theory and Policy; Sovereign Debt; Business Cycles
+- International Macroeconomics and Monetary Economics: Monetary Theory and Policy; Fiscal Theory and Policy; Sovereign Debt; Business Cycles

 - 1: Boubaker, S., Nguyen, D.K. & Paltalidis, N. (2018).
 Fiscal Policy Interventions at the Zero Lower Bound.
 Journal of Economic Dynamics and Control 93: 297-314.